lullaby6/graves-data-pack/README.md

 This Data-Pack is not compatible with the `keepInventory` and `doImmediateRespawn` gamerules in true.

-If you are updating this Data-PAck please run the command `function graves:settings/reset`.
+If you are updating this Data-Pack please run the command `function graves:settings/reset`.

+The graves in the end's void generate at Y = 1, and the graves that are under the lava will rise to the surface of the lava!

 Version: `1.21.X`